Michelin Logo

 Michelin Logo 1936-1968

 The debut logo features the brand’s mascot.
-He runs after the tire along the road formed by the elongated leg of the letter “n” from the brand name.
-The word “Michelin” sits diagonally to the side.
+He is running after a tire on a road formed by the outstretched leg of the letter “n” from the brand name.
+The word “Michelin” is placed diagonally on the side.

 1968 – 1997